 Preparing and Filing the Forms

 You may complete the forms by neatly printing the information in blue or black ink.
 Be sure to use the same title and number of the case if you are requesting an Request for Order for an active Yolo County case.
 Make three copies of the completed forms—one for you, one for other party, and one for Yolo County Family Services if that agency is involved.

 FILING THE FORMS

-You will need to take the completed forms to Room 103 of the Courthouse to be file.
+You will need to take the completed forms to the Courthouse to be file.
 The clerk will examine the documents to determine if they have been completed correctly and will file stamp your original and copies.
 The original will be retained by the court and the copies returned to you.
 The other party will need to be served one of the copies.
 There is a fee for filing the forms unless you have received a waiver of court fees.

 Serving the Documents

 An endorsed/filed copy of the following documents must be delivered personally to the other party and to Yolo County Family Services (if that agency is involved) at least 21 days before the hearing date: